Antonio Deinde Fernandez: Personal life

 Fernandez had six wives or long-term partners, and he acknowledged nine children.

 Princess Ibilola Lipede of Egbaland was his first wife.
 Their daughter Olateju Phillips learned accountancy and served as the Commissioner for Commerce and Industry in Lagos State.
 Olateju married British engineer Lanre Phillips and had four children; their son Derin Phillips built a music career as DJ Caise, and in 2018 married Xerona Duke, the daughter of Governor Donald Duke.

 Folashade Bankole was Fernandez's second wife, the marriage producing Gbemi Fernandez and Anthony Fernandez.

-His third wife was white American Barbara Joyce who married Fernandez in 1961 in Virginia, bore him three children in the U.S., separated from him in 1984 or early 1985, then filed for divorce in 1987.
-The offspring of this marriage are Akintokunbo Fernandez, Titilayo Unzicker and Adekoyejo Fernandez.
+His third wife was a first generation West Indian black American Barbara Joyce who married Fernandez in 1961 in Virginia, bore him three children in the U.S., separated from him in 1984 or early 1985, then filed for divorce in 1987.
+The offspring of this marriage are Akintokunbo Fernandez, Christina Titilola Unzicker and Adekoyejo Fernandez.
 During the divorce, Fernandez claimed diplomatic immunity to prevent Barbara from keeping their mansion in Greenwich, Connecticut.
 The dispute, which was heard in Connecticut Supreme Court and established a legal precedent, was decided against Fernandez, determining that diplomatic immunity laws signed in 1972 at the Vienna Convention were meant for official business, not divorces.
 After Barbara died in mid-2013, Fernandez was distraught and refused to celebrate his own birthday.

 Fernandez was married to Princess Abiola Dosunmu, who later became the fourth Erelu Kuti of Lagos.
 When she met Fernandez in 1972, she was a widow with two children.
 Dosunmu and Fernandez were married in Nigeria at the Palace of the Oba in April 1973 in a ceremony attended by famous Nigerians including Admiral Adekunle Lawal.
-They had one child, a daughter named Antoinette Oyinkansola Fernandez - a London-based writer and filmmaker.
+They had one child, a daughter named Antoinette Oyinkansola Fernandez - a London-based writer and filmmaker who stood for a seat in Parliament in July 2024 as a Green Party candidate.
 Nigerian musician King Sunny Adé wrote a song honoring Dosunmu titled "Biibire Kose Fowora".
 Fernandez and Dosunmu worked together to bring industry to Nigeria.
 When Fernandez was visiting in Lagos, he stayed with Dosunmu at the Tower Fernandez, which they built together.
 The marriage lasted fifteen years.
 In 2007, Dosunmu was publicly ordered by Fernandez to stop using his surname.